ZeroX-DG/blog/source/_posts/Australia-travel-log-Sydney.md

 I left the restaurant when the staff began to clear the nearby empty tables, and there were only a few diners left at the counter.

 When I was back at my hotel, the opposite bar had completely overflowed with people.
 Some in business suits, some in jeans and T-shirts.
-They were talking, singing, and laughing loudly until nearly 2 a.m.
+They were talking, singing, and laughing loudly until nearly 2 AM.
 I lay in bed listening to the drunken laughter mixing with motorcycle engines and, at one point, the unmistakable sound of a cat being murdered, though somehow it got away.

 I thought about the couple on the train, the bin chicken pretending I didn't exist, the guy miswriting my name, the bookstore lady pronouncing Dymocks weirdly.
 Maybe that was all it was — just different ways of saying the same thing.
 And although I might not realised it, everyone was trying to reach me in their own way.

 I clutched my pillow like it was a flotation device.
-This was my last night before Melbourne, and the city was determined to scream its personality into my window until 2 A.M.
+This was my last night before Melbourne, and the city was determined to scream its personality into my window until 2 AM.

 I should probably have had more ramen.